The Family Is In Pain

 Families struggling with addiction need help to recover from the years, and sometimes generations, of relationship damage.
 In this positive and affirming recovery process, each family member gets support for healing.
 This provides for trust and emotional intimacy as a family; a first for many.
 Emphasis is placed on mutually building healthy emotional management, communication, conflict resolution, and problem-solving skills as a family.
 We also offer discrete services for families of mental health, social work, and chemical dependency professionals.

 Families Want Help

 Many years ago families came to us asking for family-centered help.
 They knew drug treatment for one member was critical, but didn’t support the whole family in recovering from the damage of addiction.
-These families had grown tired of the expense and confusion of many members seeing a variety of counselors, but none working and growing together, as a family.
+Families suffering from addiction have grown tired of the expense and confusion of many members seeing a variety of counselors, but none working and growing together, as a family.